deployKF/website/content/about/kubeflow-vs-deploykf.md

 # Kubeflow vs deployKF

-This page aims to unpack the differences between __deployKF__ and __Kubeflow__.
+This page unpacks how __deployKF__ is related to __Kubeflow__ and __Kubeflow Manifests__.

-!!! warning "Packaged distributions of Kubeflow"

-    The other [distributions of Kubeflow](https://www.kubeflow.org/docs/started/installing-kubeflow/#packaged-distributions-of-kubeflow), are using __mostly unmodified__ versions of the Kubeflow Manifests, so the following comparison is still relevant for them.
+!!! info "Migrate to deployKF"

+    When you're ready to start migrating from Kubeflow to deployKF, check out the [Migrate from Kubeflow Distributions](../guides/kubeflow-distributions.md) guide.

 ---

-## Overview
+## _Kubeflow_ vs _deployKF_

-__Kubeflow__ and __deployKF__ are two different but related projects:
+Kubeflow and deployKF are two different but related projects:

-- deployKF is a tool for deploying Kubeflow and other MLOps tools on Kubernetes as a cohesive platform.
+- __deployKF__ is a tool for building Data and ML platforms on Kubernetes.
+It includes Kubeflow tools, as well as tools from other projects.
-- Kubeflow is a project that develops MLOps tools, including Kubeflow Pipelines, Kubeflow Notebooks, Katib, and more.
+- __Kubeflow__ is a project to develop MLOps tools for Kubernetes.
+Some popular Kubeflow tools are Kubeflow Pipelines, Kubeflow Notebooks, Katib, and KServe.

+## _Kubeflow_ vs _Kubeflow Manifests_

+The __Kubeflow__ project provides Kubernetes manifests for its tools under the name __Kubeflow Manifests__.
+These manifests are hosted in the [`kubeflow/manifests`](https://github.com/kubeflow/manifests) repo, and are used in some way by most Kubeflow distributions (including deployKF).

+The __Kubeflow Manifests__ are NOT intended to be used directly by end-users.
+They are simply a collection of Kustomize manifests, and require significant manual patching to use in production.

-## Kubeflow vs Kubeflow Manifests
+## _deployKF_ vs _Kubeflow Manifests_

+While __deployKF__ and __Kubeflow Manifests__ can both be used to deploy Kubeflow tools on Kubernetes, they are not aimed at the same audience.

+- __deployKF__ is intended to be used by organizations to build their Data and ML Platforms on Kubernetes.
+  It provides a Helm-like interface for configuring and deploying Kubeflow (and other MLOps tools) on Kubernetes.
+- __Kubeflow Manifests__ are intended to be used by Kubeflow distribution maintainers, not end-users.
+   They are simply a collection of Kustomize manifests, and require significant manual patching to use in production.

-Before a more detailed comparison can be made, it is important to understand the distinction between __Kubeflow__ and __Kubeflow Manifests__:
+The following table provides a more detailed comparison of __deployKF__ and __Kubeflow Manifests__:

-- Kubeflow is a project that develops MLOps tools, including Kubeflow Pipelines, Kubeflow Notebooks, Katib, and more.
-- Kubeflow Manifests are a set of Kubernetes manifests to deploy Kubeflow's MLOps tools on Kubernetes, found in the [`kubeflow/manifests`](https://github.com/kubeflow/manifests) repo.

-## deployKF vs Kubeflow Manifests

-Hopefully, it is now clear the most useful comparison is between __deployKF__ and __Kubeflow Manifests__ (not the Kubeflow project as a whole).

-The following table compares the two projects across a number of different aspects:

 {{ render_comparison_table(comparison_data) }}

 ## Next Steps

-- If you're ready to start migrating from Kubeflow to deployKF, check out the [Migrate from Kubeflow Manifests](../guides/migrate-from-kubeflow-manifests.md) guide.
+- If you're ready to start migrating from Kubeflow to deployKF, check out the [Migrate from Kubeflow Distributions](../guides/kubeflow-distributions.md) guide.